Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Discussion and conclusions

 Consistent with the findings in Ref.~\cite{baker_block_2024}, we observe that when the calculation is already converged for several iterations for model Hamiltonians, the subspace diagonalization can result in multiplicities of degenerate eigenenergies that are higher than the number of degenerate states actually present in the system.
 This artifact can be mitigated by evaluating the energy and multiplicity of each eigenvalue immediately after its convergence, or alternatively by increasing the threshold parameter of the overlap matrix regularization, albeit at the cost of limiting the resulting accuracy.
+In our studies, we observed that using an energy threshold of $0.1$mHa between two subsequent iterations as a convergence criterion reliably yields the correct energy values and respective multiplicities.
+Moreover, the corresponding eigenstates exhibit minimal overlaps, whereas the spurious states emerging several iterations after convergence have large overlaps with other eigenstates in the spanned subspace.
+Consequently, the overlaps of the degenerate states can serve as straightforward measures to distinguish genuine solutions from spurious states.
+Note that, as a quantum subspace method, the QBKSP algorithm naturally provides access to overlaps between different eigenstates, i.e., without the need for any further quantum computations.

 While the primary advantage of the QBKSP algorithm for model Hamiltonians lies in the retrieval of degenerate states, the molecular test cases show additional benefits.
 Compared to the single-reference case, the QBKSP algorithm requires fewer quantum circuit evaluations to converge the target eigenvalues within chemical accuracy, and it enables the retrieval of eigenstates that remain inaccessible when using only one reference state.

 Another point to highlight is that the QBKSP, as usual for Krylov subspace projector methods, starts by converging to the most extreme eigenvalues, i.e., the ground state and the most excited state.
 This feature enables not only the extraction of low-energy spectra but also the determination of the full spectral range of the Hamiltonian, which can be useful, for instance, to obtain a better estimate of the operator norm for future quantum calculations.